arcus/education_modules/docker_101/docker_101.md

 <div class = "help">
 <b style="color: rgb(var(--color-highlight));">Troubleshooting help</b><br>

-To check that you have successfully installed Docker on your computer, open the comand line and run the following:
+To check that you have successfully installed Docker on your computer, open the command line and run the following:

 ```
 docker run hello-world